Chart Color Schemes

 Coonamble faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 16.2%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common among residents with higher education qualifications at 12.8%, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.3%).
-Vocational credentials are prevalent, with 35.6% of residents aged 15 and above holding them, including advanced diplomas (8.2%) and certificates (27.4%).
-Educational participation is high, with 32.2% of residents currently enrolled in formal education, including primary (13.7%), secondary (9.3%), and tertiary (2.9%) levels.
+Bachelor degrees are most common at 12.8%, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.3%).
+Vocational credentials are held by 35.6% of residents aged 15+, with advanced diplomas at 8.2% and certificates at 27.4%.
+Educational participation is high, with 32.2% currently enrolled in formal education.

 Frequently Asked Questions - Education